fetachallenge/fetachallenge.github.io/index.markdown

 ## Participation
-To participate in the challenge, please send an email to [feta-challenge@googlegroups.com](mailto:feta-challenge@googlegroups.com) with the HEADLINE 'FeTA 2024 Participate'.
+To participate in the challenge, please send an email to [feta-challenge@googlegroups.com](mailto:feta-challenge@googlegroups.com) with the **headline** 'FeTA 2024 Participate'.
 We will send you the password to download the dataset.

-## Data Release:
+## Data Release

 The complete dataset for the FeTA 2024 Challenge will be released soon.
 Instructions for downloading the challenge dataset are in  [Data](/pages/Data_description) subsection.